-Denmark’s third NAP is preceded by two other NAPs, adopted in 2005 and 2008 and implemented for the period 2005-2007 and 2008-2013, respectively.
+Denmark’s fourth NAP is preceded by three other NAPs, adopted in 2005, 2008, and 2014 and implemented for the period 2005-2007, 2008-2013, and 2014-2019, respectively.
 Denmark’s second and third NAPs are significantly longer and more substantive than its first NAP.
 Furthermore, both the second and third NAPs have standalone sections dedicated to providing an overview of the “lessons learned” from the implementation of the previous NAPs.
 While the first NAP does not specifically identify actors involved in the development, implementation, and monitoring of the NAP, the second NAP places particular importance on the role of civil society and nongovernmental organizations in the implementation of the NAP.
 In particular, the NAP states that “broad national ownership of the revised NAP has been achieved through a substantial consultative process” (p.
 33).
 Furthermore, the third NAP identifies working with women’s organizations “to ensure women’s representation in (i) peace and state building processes at community, regional and national levels and (ii) political, democracy and civil society processes and institutions” (p.
 11) as a primary goal.

 Denmark does not have a history of recent armed conflict, but is involved in overseas military operations, international peacekeeping, and humanitarian missions.
 In 2019, Denmark extended the suspension of its arms exports to include the United Arab Emirates, in addition to Saudi Arabia.